techwriter-pl/techwriter-pl.github.io/README.md

 - `date`: notice the date format: `YYYY-MM-DD`.
 The date becomes the ID for Disqus.
 - `tags`: look at the list of used tags.
 Which ones suit your needs the most?
+Use `articles-in-english` tag for articles written by our English speaking friends.
 - `coverImage`: this image will be displayed on the home page preview of your post.
 Note that this image is located in the `static/img/cover` folder.

 5. Add a cover image to the `static/img/cover` folder.
 When your VS Code is open in your browser, you can drag-and-drop the image from your local file explorer into the folder in the browser window.
+The optimal image dimension is 900x600 px.

 6. Add your post contents.
 Read about Markdown features in [the official Docusaurus Markdown guide](https://docusaurus.io/docs/markdown-features).